 Welcome to the goodies page for Stripes of All Types.
-Here you’ll find an assortment of links, mini tutorials, inspirational photos, reference lists to take you further, and the like.
+Here you’ll find an assortment of links, mini tutorials, inspirational photos, reference lists, and the like.
 Thanks for being a student in one of my classes!

-Please note: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn a small fee by linking to Amazon.com and affiliated sites.
-I also participate in affiliate programs with Annie’s and Craftsy.
+Please note: I am a participant in several affiliate advertising programs.
+They provide a means for me to earn a small fee by linking to affiliated sites.
 There’s no extra cost to you, these fees just help keep the lights on!

 Single Row Stripes Scarf